Herbert Carmichael Irwin: R101's final flight

 Irwin came on duty before 06:00 GMT on 4 October 1930, in preparation for departure later that day; he "had very little rest while shouldering the chief responsibility for the preparations for departure and for the VIP passengers on board."
 Moreover, although the captain was theoretically not required to stand watch, the presence of only three watch-keeping officers – Irwin, Atherstone, and second officer Maurice Steff – on board meant that "there was no alternative but for...each to take his turn in three-hour shifts."
 (Atherstone had called this situation "really quite wrong" in his 26 August diary entry.)

 Irwin was in charge of the ship's departure from the Cardington mast, which took place at 18:36.
 According to Masefield, in the conditions prevailing, it would have been "in character" for both Irwin and Atherstone to consider "a temporary and precautionary return to base to await better weather", around 19:00, as the ship completed its departing circuit of Bedford, but also for Scott to be "all for pressing on".
 Masefield believed the final decision not to turn back was taken at 19:19, with Scott "certainly the final arbiter."

 Irwin came on watch at 23:00; about two hours later, he spoke to Harry Leech (a foreman engineer from the Airship Works, who survived the subsequent accident) and William Gent (chief engineer of the R101, who did not survive) in the ship's smoking room but "made no remark about the behaviour of the ship except that the after-engine [which had given trouble earlier] was continuing to run satisfactorily".
-(During the flight, Irwin and Leech had also discussed the ship's continuing problems with gas leakage.)
+During the flight, Irwin and Leech also discussed the ship's continuing problems with gas leakage.